-- 9. Reference to the Student Bereavement Policy. - 10.
+- Health Clinic (114 Roosevelt Hall) is a primary care facility where enrolled students may receive evaluation and treatment for acute and chronic medical conditions as well as guidance on practices that promote good health and disease prevention free of charge.
+Call the clinic at 718.951.5580 or email bchealthclinic@brooklyn.cuny.edu. - Other Help?
+Tap or click the "Hand Raise" button in Navigate to get help with academic advisement and planning, technology, financial concerns or emergency grants, physical and mental health services, food and housing assistance, and much more! - 10.
+Reference to the Student Bereavement Policy. - 11.
 Reference to the state law regarding non-attendance because of religious beliefs, noted in the front matter of the Undergraduate Bulletin and Graduate Bulletin.
-These may be found on the Bulletins page of the Registrar's website. - 11.
-Your class policies (attendance, participation, camera usage, etc.) and required class readings.
+These may be found on the Bulletins page of the Registrar's website.
+Additional information is noted below. - 12.
+Your specific class policies (attendance, participation, camera usage, etc.) and required class readings.
 Faculty may establish classroom behavioral guidelines.
-Refer to the Faculty Handbook or the Adjunct Faculty Handbook for additional guidance. - 12.
+See below for more information and refer to the Faculty Handbook or the Adjunct Faculty Handbook for additional guidance. - 13.
 Faculty Council's Library Committee urges you to provide a link to the library website on your syllabus so that students who are new and returning to campus are aware of the library's services: https://library.brooklyn.cuny.edu/